 Our Certificate of Incorporation provides that our Board of Directors is divided into three classes, with staggered three-year terms.
-Our Class II directors, whose terms expire at the Annual Meeting and who are being nominated for re-election, are David R. Hoffmann, Jon S. Saxe and Jay Shepard.
-Our Class III directors, whose terms expire at our 2015 annual meeting, are James E. Brown and Armand P. Neukermans.
-Our Class I directors, whose terms expire at our 2016 annual meeting, are Felix Theeuwes, Simon X. Benito and Terrence F. Blaschke.
+Our Class III directors, whose terms expire at the Annual Meeting and who are being nominated for reelection, are James E. Brown and Armand P. Neukermans.
+Our Class I directors, whose terms expire at our 2019 annual meeting, are Felix Theeuwes, Simon X. Benito and Terrence F. Blaschke.
+Our Class II directors, whose terms expire at our 2020 annual meeting, are David R. Hoffmann and Jon S. Saxe.
 You only elect one class of directors at each annual meeting.
 The other classes continue to serve for the remainder of their three-year terms.
-David R. Hoffmann, Jon S. Saxe and Jay Shepard, currently Class II directors, are nominees for reelection at the Annual Meeting.
+James E. Brown and Armand P. Neukermans, currently Class III directors, are nominees for re-election at the Annual Meeting.
 Each nominee has consented to serve an additional three-year term.